About DLF

 They love mostly being in communities learning from Indigenous people and enjoying precious land and sea country.

-Family and friends are central of their spirit and life.
+Family and friends are central to their spirit and life.
 There is always more room for family and new friends in their hearts.